Back

 This is the same as the previous image except now the subtraction of 210 minus 192 is taking place.
 To do this, the 1 in 210 was crossed out and replaced with a 0 and the 0 in 210 was replaced with 10.
 Below the ones column, under the solution line is now the number 8.
 In order to subtract the tens column, the 2 in the hundreds column is also crossed out and replaced by a 1, and the current 0 in the tens column is now a 10.
 Below the tens column in the solution is the number 1.
 The solution for this subtraction step is the 18 below the horizontal line at the bottom.

-We still have a remainder but there are not any more digits to bring down in the dividend.
-We place a decimal and place a 0 in the tenths place of the dividend so we have a 0 to bring down and continue our division process.
+There is still a remainder but there are not any more digits to bring down in the dividend.
+Place a decimal and place a 0 in the tenths place of the dividend to have a 0 to bring down to continue the division process.

 This is the same as the previous image except now there is a point 0 to the right of the 690 in the original number under the division symbol.
 There is also an arrow pointing directly down from this new 0 to the right of the 18 from the previous step and a new 0 written there making it 180.